 These are the staple diet of long distance runners, although (particularly in the early part of a training year) they are useful for all runners right down to those competing 100m.

 - Is this to be a slow or fast run, or even a recovery run?

-Is it a Tempo Run?
+- Is it a Tempo Run?

-What is the athlete’s main event?
+- What is the athlete’s main event?
 There is no point in a sprinter running 15 miles as a steady run, for example.

 - Time of year - again a sprinter will find hard runs useful in the winter, but may well only use slower steady runs over a very short distance as a recovery in the summer.

-What is the level of the other training being achieved that day/week?
+- What is the level of the other training being achieved that day/week?

-What is the aim of the session?
+- What is the aim of the session?
 Do I have a specific physiological or psychological goal?

 It is often suggested that running on grass, woodchip, etc. is a lot better than running on concrete as it decreases the impact on the athlete's legs.
 Whilst this is true, with the advent over the last 20 years of far more cushioning in running shoes, sometimes running on roads may be better as there may well be better lighting at night and less chance of an uneven surface.
 Obviously, if out running at night it is advisable to wear white or reflective kit.